-Welcome to Union County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Union County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Union County is located in the northeastern portion of Mississippi.
 Union County was formed on July 7, 1870 during the post Civil War reconstruction era from portions of Lee, Tippah, and Pontotoc counties.